Chapmip/micropython-stm32-examples/README.md

 The following modules and methods are offered as immediately usable (on a Pyboard v1.1) examples of "bare-metal" access to STM32 peripheral registers using the `iol.py` module.
 The module numbering follows the relevant sections of the Udemy ARM Cortex course.

+The source code for each module can be viewed and downloaded by following the link in the heading of the appropriate section below.

 ## [`clocks.py`](/clocks.py) — Calculate Pyboard clock frequencies from first principles

-Calculate the Pyboard clock and bus frequencies from the external crystal value and the STM32 device register configuration settings, then compare these with the values reported by the system
+Calculate the Pyboard clock and bus frequencies from the external crystal value and the STM32 device register configuration settings, then compare these with the values reported by the system.

 To run this package (occurs automatically on `import`):